tuckershea/keys.tckr.sh/README.md

 A keyserver for my SSH keys.

-## Is this the best way to do this?

-No.

-SWS publishes a 4MB image.
-Just copying our files on top of that would be faster, simpler, smaller, and more cross-platform.
-This repository is for my own experimentation.
+Visit `https://keys.tckr.sh` for general information and index.

+This is a hobby project, aiming to be built reproducibly, run inside and outside docker, and to be as small and fast as possible.

 ## Usage

 For development, run the app with `nix run .`.
+This is the suggested platform for all development.

+### Building Images

+> [!NOTE]
+> Building images may not work on
+> Darwin due to Rust linking issues.
+Instead, develop the app
+> natively, and images will be provided automatically upon PRing.

-Export OCI images with these commands, which will build an image and link it to `./result`:
+Export OCI images with these commands, which will build an image and link it to `./result`.

 ```sh
 nix build .#ociImage-amd64